-Looking for some great Raspberry Pi projects to do? then you have found the right place.
-On this page you will find plenty of tutorials ranging from simple beginner projects right through to the more advanced projects that require a fair bit more work.
+On this page, you will find plenty of tutorials ranging from simple beginner projects right through to the more advanced projects that require a fair bit more work.

 All these projects are a great way to learn more about both the fundamentals of the Raspberry Pi and also how a Linux operating system works.
-By doing some of these projects you will also start to learn bash, PHP, Python and lots more programing & scripting languages.
+By doing some of these projects, you will even start to learn bash, PHP, Python and lots more programming & scripting languages.

 You will learn how to install and use some great tools, entertainment software, and much more.
 A few examples of what you could do include things such as a retro game emulator, network attached storage, cloud server and so much more.

 If you’re looking for more beginner Raspberry Pi projects then be sure to check out the page on it.
-The projects are pretty easy to complete requiring very little coding and terminal interaction.
-The intermediate and advanced tutorials however will require a fair bit of programing, Linux commands and also possibly the use of GPIO pins.
+The projects are pretty easy to complete requiring minimal coding and terminal interaction.
+The intermediate and advanced tutorials, however, will need a fair bit of programming, Linux commands and also possibly the use of GPIO pins.

-If you’re looking at pimping your Pi out or just looking at buying a Pi then be sure to check out the Raspberry Pi accessories page.
-These accessories are a great way to both increase functionality and make your Pi look awesome.
+If you’re looking at pimping your Pi out or just looking at buying a Pi, then be sure to check out the Raspberry Pi accessories page.
+These accessories are a great way to both increased functionality and make your Pi look awesome.

 I also take a look at Pi kits such as the kano kit.
-This kit is great if you’re interested in getting kids into coding.
-It takes them through the steps of putting together the Pi and also how to code in Linux.
+This package is excellent if you’re interested in getting kids into coding.
+It will take them through the steps of putting together the Pi and also how to code in Linux.
 It also has plenty of interactive games that you can play through.

 I hope you enjoy all the Raspberry Pi projects on this page, be sure to check back in the future as I have many more projects on the way.